delgadom/clatter/README.rst

     ...
     ValueError: Command "rm" not allowed.
 Add command caller to call_engines to whitelist.

-Unrecognized commands will raise an error, even if +SKIP is specified
+Unrecognized commands will not raise an error if +SKIP is specified

 .. doctest's skip here will be interpreted by doctest, not clatter.
 So we mock the code here.